 It is affiliated with four institutions: Inserm (the French equivalent to the National Institutes of Health in the United States), ESPCI Paris (a high ranked Engineering School), PSL University (Paris-Sciences-Lettres University), and CNRS (the French equivalent to the National Science Foundation).

-We spoke with the site’s Scientific Director, Jean-François Aubry, PhD, to learn more about their work.
+We spoke with the Center of Excellence's Scientific Director, Jean-François Aubry, PhD, to learn more about their work.

 What is the organization’s vision and/or mission?

 Physics for Medicine Paris gathers biologists and physicists with expertise in ultrasound.
 The laboratory’s mission is to invent innovative technologies for medical imaging and therapy.
 Our researchers are very keen to translate fundamental physics ideas into preclinical and clinical devices.
 We develop applications to target three main fields of medicine: cancer, cardiovascular diseases, and neurosciences.
 Our research philosophy is to conduct transdisciplinary research through collaboration with experts in various fields of medicine and biology that will lead to major biomedical advances.

 What types of focused ultrasound facilities, space, and equipment do you have at Physics for Medicine Paris?